GowtherZil/easy_tbot/docs/quick/handlers.md

 ### Function based handlers

 We decided to start with the most known python system for handling incoming info from Telegram Bot Api.
 The function views are decorators over normal functions.
-The parameters for the decorator and function views deppends of what kind of bot backend your project use.
+The parameters for the decorator and function views depends of what kind of bot backend your project use.
 By default we provide an Aiogram base backend, this means that when we use a decorator, this decorator receives whatever aiogram's decorator with the same purpose will receive.
 For example:

 Aiogram's code for command decorator.